NixOS/nix/doc/manual/source/release-notes/rl-2.33.md

 ### Version 2 (`--json-format 2`)

-The new structured format follows the [JSON guidelines](@docroot@/development/json-guideline.md) with the following changes:
+The new structured format follows the [data modeling guidelines](@docroot@/development/data-modeling.md) with the following changes:

 - **Nested structure with top-level metadata**: